falknerdominik/luigi_with_kubernetes_summary/04 - Use Case/Readme.md

 ###### References:

 1. *J. Salamon, C. Jacoby and J. P. Bello, "**A Dataset and Taxonomy for Urban Sound Research**", 22nd ACM International Conference on Multimedia, Orlando USA, Nov.
 2014.*

+**Execute the Maschine Learing Pipeline**

+You will need to exchange the Azure Connection String and Containernme in the luigi_tasks.py and the luigi_tasks_kubernetes.py.

+**Execute Pipeline in Docker**

+You need to exchange the ``run_pipeline()`` in the ``__main__.py`` file with ``run_pipeline_wo()``.
+This calls the pipline without Kubernetes.

+Before you can execute the docker build command make sure you have downloaded the urban sound files from the challange and placed them in the directory called urban_sound_files at the same level as the Dockerfile.

+Than you need to execute ``docker build -t clc-example:v1 .`` in the data_pipeline directory.
+This will build a docker container from the DockerImage.

+With ``docker run clc-example:v1 python -m clc.preprocessing`` you can run the pipeline in an Docker container.
+Afterwards you can find the trained Model in your Azure Storage.

+**Execute Pipeline with Kubernetes and Docker**